 Today, however, more employers are taking things less personally and looking at former team members through a different lens.
 They see them as part of the organization’s future, rather than the past.
 They are embracing the idea of rehiring former employees who quit — also called "boomerang hiring" of people who left their organization on good terms to explore a new path, but decided later that they would like to come back.

 Keeping the door open to departing staff members is a significant shift in attitude for many employers, but one that is necessary given the dynamics of today’s challenging hiring market.
-In fact, more than nine in 10 senior managers (91 per cent) in an Accountemps survey said they are open to boomerang hiring for employees who left on good terms.
+In fact, more than nine in 10 senior managers (91 per cent) in a Robert Half survey said they are open to boomerang hiring for employees who left on good terms.

 As more workers feel confident in the job market, employers should expect some turnover.
 Losing your best people is never easy, but it’s not a total loss if there’s an opportunity to eventually bring them back.